Exotica

 assistant director Pierre-Louis Kerbart

-production neon lobster, Giulia Messia, Katharina Wallisch
+production and distribution neon lobster, Giulia Messia, Katharina Wallisch

 This performance is made possible by Ammodo, Institut français des Pays-Bas, Holland Festival